 - What is the purpose of subsection (i) of the "Findings"?

-- Identify three words in the Ordinance that are unusual, look up their definitions, and rephrase the sentence in which they appear without using the words.
+- Identify three words in the Ordinance that are unusual, look up their definitions, and for each word rephrase the sentence in which it appears without using the word.

 - If a cat destroyed a $5000 couch could the owner legally have the cat declawed in the City of West Hollywood?
 Set out the language from the ordinance which applies to this situation and explain your interpretation.